-35 FINANCIAL RISK MANAGEMENT AND FAIR VALUES
+34 FINANCIAL RISK MANAGEMENT AND FAIR VALUES

 Exposure to credit, liquidity, interest rate, currency and fuel price risks arises in the normal course of the Group's business.
-The Group is also exposed to equity price risk arising from its equity investments in other entities.

 The Group's exposure to these risks and the financial risk management policies and practices used by the Group to manage these risks are described below.